-The waiver of student fees provided by the Board of Governors (BOG) Fee Waiver Program is designed to ensure that the fee policies of the California Community Colleges (CCC) are not a financial barrier to education for any California resident or eligible non-resident.
-Enrollment fees are waived for needy students as defined by the BOG Fee Waiver program.
+The waiver of student fees provided by the California College Promise Grant Program is designed to ensure that the fee policies of the California Community Colleges (CCC) are not a financial barrier to education for any California resident or eligible non-resident.
+Enrollment fees are waived for needy students as defined by the California College Promise Grant program.

-Students may apply for a BOG Fee Waiver using the Free Application for Federal Student Aid (FAFSA), the California Dream Act Application or a separate BOG Fee Waiver application along with supporting documentation.
+Students may apply for a California College Promise Grant using the Free Application for Federal Student Aid (FAFSA), the California Dream Act Application, or a separate California College Promise Grant application along with supporting documentation.

-Students can be determined eligible in one or more of the following three primary parts of the BOG Fee Waiver program as well as special situations described below:
+Students can be determined eligible in one or more of the following three primary parts of the California College Promise Grant program as well as special situations described below: